timwredwards/timwredwards.github.io/_posts/2020-02-19-behaviour-driven-development.md

 ---
 Knowledge-sharing is arguably one of the most important aspects of an engineering team, and is something I feel is under-utilised, at least in the teams I've been a part of.

-If team members share the right information, and at the right level of abstraction, they can learn from each others mistakes, collaborate on system architecture design, and discuss other more general high-level concepts.
+If team members share the right information, and at the right level of abstraction, they can learn from each other's mistakes, collaborate on system architecture design, and discuss other more general high-level concepts.
 All of these can improve system stability and engineer efficiency.
 <!--more-->

 Unfortunately, it's common for information to be stored separately between mobile app development teams: bugs and fixes are often duplicated, and there is never an opportunity for high-level discussion due to the delta of knowledge between engineers.

 I've worked in companies where mobile teams literally never talked to each other, despite the fact a lot of their problems were extremely similar.

-Worse still is when the engineering department of a company sees themselves as separate to the rest of the company, or even in direct opposition.
-I see this attitude prevalent in more junior engineers, who don't yet appreciate the social dynamics of a company, or understand that you're all a team, and the value of the end product is a collaborative effort across the board, not just engineering.
+Worse still is when the engineering department of a company sees itself as separate to the rest of the company, or even in direct opposition.
+I see this attitude prevalent in more junior engineers, who don't yet appreciate the social dynamics of a company, or understand that everyone is part of the same team, and the value of the end product is a collaborative effort across the board, not just engineering.

 Ultimately, a cold attitude and lack of collaboration between teams duplicates problems, slows down communication and erodes efficiency.

 ## What causes this attitude?

 I believe there is an inherent tribal attitude in Technology: I consistently see arguments between iOS and Android fans about which mobile OS is better, from both a development and consumer perspective, and also which development environment is better, Windows, Mac or Linux.
-Even technology choices can cause a visceral reaction from some engineers: "Ew why are you using X framework?
+Even technology choices can cause a visceral reaction from some engineers: "Ew, why are you using X framework?
 Y is the new hotness".
-In my experience this is particularly prevalent in front-end web development, although I've also see it occurring within mobile teams.
+In my experience this is particularly prevalent in front-end web development, although I've also seen it occurring within mobile teams.

 These attitudes are unhelpful at best and toxic at worst; it's important to understand Software Engineering is an incredibly complex process, and there is no perfect solution for any situation, it's always a game of balance and compromises to create high-quality software.